NovaQuill1/BookLizard/README.md

 ---- Book Lizard 🦎📚 ----

 A lightweight, distraction-free desktop e-reader built with Python and Tkinter.
 Book Lizard is designed to be simple, portable, and easy to share.
 Drop in your .txt or .rtf files and start reading instantly.

 ---- Features ----

-Clean, minimal reading interface
-Multiple built-in reading themes
-Keyboard navigation (arrow keys to turn pages)
-Book selector + theme selector menu
+Clean, minimal reading interface, multiple built-in reading themes, keyboard navigation (arrow keys to turn pages), book selector + theme selector menu, and external, user-editable books folder.
-External, user-editable books folder
-Portable macOS .app build

 ---- Download ----

-Download the latest version from: https://github.com/NovaQuill1/BookLizard
+Download the latest version from:

+https://github.com/NovaQuill1/BookLizard

 Download the .zip, decompress it, and move BookLizard.app to your Applications folder.

 ---- Adding Books ----

 On its first launch, Book Lizard creates a folder at:

 ~/Documents/BookLizard/books

 To add books:
 1. Drop .txt or .rtf files into that folder
 2. Reopen BookLizard